-Nasty C had to do all he could to make sure he was ready to take on the world’s stage, and now, the Durban city hero needs no introduction as his public stature has gone to new heights.
-Although his massive cult-like following alone in South Africa is enough indication of his steady incline over the years, it would be a disservice to the great strides that the rapper has been making around the globe.
+Nasty C had to do all he could to make sure he was ready to take on the world stage and now the Durban city hero needs no introduction as his public stature has gone to new heights.
+Although his massive cult-like following alone in South Africa is enough to attribute to his steady incline over the years, it would be a disservice to the great strides that the rapper has been making internationally.
 Three years ago, he featured French Montana on “Allow” a standout off his debut album rerelease ‘Bad Hair Extensions’ and then further down, he landed an A$AP Ferg feature on monster-hit “King” (currently sitting at 8.4 million views on Youtube) off his sophomore album ‘Strings and Bling’.
-His bruising ambitious raps were never made to be restricted to the coastal shores of Durban, but rather soar farther into the world at large and find a host of new listeners.
-Where his sophomore project endeared him to global listeners as a rap star on the rise while attracting a double-platinum certification by RiSA certification guidelines, ‘Zulu Man with Some Power’ tips the scale a bit further, as Nasty C dips deeper into his artistic bag emerging as a well-seasoned artist, with no restraints in his neatly packed kiss-offs (“niggas made the worst of decisions then wanna doubt mine”) and boasts (“talking stake over overpriced stake”).
+His bruising ambitious raps were never made to be restricted to the coastal shores of Durban but rather soar farther into the world at large and find a host of new listeners.
+Where his sophomore project endeared him to global listeners as a rap star on the rise while attracting a double-platinum certification by RiSA certification guidelines, ‘Zulu Man with Some Power’ tips the scale a bit further as Nasty C dips further into his artistic bag emerging as a well-seasoned artist, this time, with no restraints in his neatly packed kiss-offs (“niggas made the worst of decisions then wanna doubt mine”) and boasts (“talking stake over overpriced stake”).

-Each song is accentuated by a boast and he spits rhymes that only he can successfully marry together.
+Each song is accentuated by a boast and he spits rhymes that only he could marry together.
 In a similar vein as Meek Mill’s legendary brag-filled album opener “Dreams and Nightmares”, Nasty C’s “King Shit” has the potential to become a cult classic.
 It strikes the right balance between boastful, inspirational, and humble while setting the tone for what’s to come.
 He starts off singing acapella, his protean voice effortlessly running through memorable one-liners.
-He’s at the top of his game and even though that’s enough to earn him the highest bragging rights, he’s still humble, acknowledging God’s love through it all.
-Throughout the album, he maintains this balance, reminding you that he has beat the odds to rise to the top, but with a proclivity to remain humble.
-On “Overpriced Steak”, he admits that this is because he isn’t used to this new lifestyle and this bleeds into “Feeling” where we witness the pressures that come with attaining wealth at such a young age but “Lose Some Win Some” refocuses the message on grinding till everyone around him eats.
+He’s at the top of his game and though that’s enough to earn him the highest bragging rights, he’s still humble, acknowledging God’s love through it all.
+All through the album, he maintains this balance, reminding you that he’s beat the odds to rise to the top but with a proclivity to remain humble.
+On “Overpriced Steak”, he admits this is because he isn’t used to this new lifestyle and this bleeds into “Feeling” where we witness the pressures that come with attaining wealth at such a young age but “Lose Some Win Some” refocuses the message on grinding till everyone around him eats.
 His rapping is effortlessly relentless, and he doesn’t ride the beat so much as he decimates it.

 For most of the project, Nasty C goes at it alone, demonstrating his slick ability to move from one topic to another.
 On “How Many Times” he raps about his come up with intensity, but rather than open up about what he’s had to go through, he leaves it to the imagination, switching between singing and rapping to drive his message home.
 “Sad Boys” treads similar lines, his melancholic singing makes the boastful message more haunting than it seems.
-Every song is a reminder that he’s well paid, flexing and he’s having fun while doing so, and why won’t he?
-When he’s got his mentor T.I on not one but two tracks off the project.
+Every song is a reminder that he’s well paid, flexing and he’s having fun while doing so, and why won’t he when he’s got his mentor T.I on not one but two tracks off the project.
 But, rather than boast his way through 20 tracks, Nasty C also spruces things up with more romantically-inclined numbers.
 The Ari Lennox-assisted “Black and White” is a soulful and amorous inclusion, endearing itself to listeners from the very first listen.
-There aren’t many lines as romantic as Nasty C rapping “I think that you’re heavenly sent or better yet, girl, you make heaven make sense” as they both deliver confessional, open-wound neo-r&b infused with nostalgic hip-hop cadences.
+The two share amazing chemistry on the song, as they deliver confessional, open-wound R&B with nostalgic hip-hop cadences.
 This stands in contrast to the rhythmic “Ababulali” which is actually a love letter to the rapper’s father who only came around to his son’s musical inclinations just recently.
 Here, love is talked about in terms of devotion and generosity being poured back into our loved ones.
-Our parents form the basis of our interaction with the world, and though Nasty C’s earliest interactions with his father regarding his music career weren’t a model example, he still testifies to his dad’s hand in making him a better man by setting a standard that he works to reciprocate in his lifetime.
+Our parents form the basis of our interaction with the world, and though Nasty C’s earliest interactions with his father regarding his music career wasn’t a model example, still he testifies to his dad’s hand in making him a better man by setting a standard that he tirelessly works to reciprocate in his lifetime.

-Nasty C could not have predicted that the summer of his big-label debut and album would coincide with a summer of death, protest, and violence but ‘ZMWSP’ somehow unfurls the complexities of this year.
-The pandemic-induced lockdowns have been a stark reminder that pain and fortune often live in tandem and to his credit, Nasty C delivers a selection of songs that offer a way to contemplate and be present in the moment.
-More than anything, the project is a transportive listening experience and that is due in large part to its futuristic production, which exists in almost perfect harmony with Nasty C’s soothing vocals.
-“Feeling” draws similar lines to emotionally layered numbers like Roddy Ricch’s “Prayers To The Trap God” and Bella Shmurda’s “Omnipotent” by soundtracking dalliances with spirituality.
-The horns and soulful keys in the background provide the perfect bedding for Nasty C’s biblical allusions that suggest his steps were divinely ordered right from his birth.
-When he raps chip-on-the-shoulder lines like “When y’all say the names of our legends, y’all better shout mine”, they come off more clairvoyant than outright cocky, because you can almost imagine a future in which that could one day be possible.
+More than anything, ‘ZMWSP’ is a transportive listening experience, due in large part to its production, which exists in almost perfect harmony with Nasty C’s soothing vocals.
+“Feeling” draws similar lines to emotionally layered numbers like Roddy Ricch’s “War Baby” and Bella Schmurda’s “Omnipotent” by soundtracking dalliances with spirituality.
+The horns and soulful organ in the background provide the perfect bedding for Nasty C’s biblical allusions that suggest his steps were divinely ordered right from his birth.
+When he raps chip-on-the-shoulder lines like “When y’all say the names of our legends, y’all better shout mine”, they come off more clairvoyant than outright cocky because you can almost imagine a future in which that could one day be possible.
 With a Def Jam deal, it’s hard to imagine the young rapper not walking in similar footsteps to the great labelmates before him like Jay-Z and Big Sean.
-Many know Nasty C for his killer flows, but may not be aware that the rapper is also an incredible producer and this reflects in the way the drubbing, buoyant production dictates the album’s mood swings.
+Many know Nasty C for his killer flows but may not be aware that the rapper is also an incredible producer and this reflects in the way the drubbing, buoyant production dictates the album’s mood swings.
 But he’s not only to praise for this as he gets help from a legendary team of award-winning international producers like Beat Butcha, ATL Jacobs, No I.D, Bank Roll Got It, G Koop, and more who are familiar with his air-tight flows.

-The project’s international features also underscore the envious extravagance and glitz of Nasty C’s new lifestyle.
-Each year, his collaborations grow more ambitious and though we get exciting features with YSL’s Lil Keed and Dreamville’s Ari Lennox, this writer can’t help but feel gutted to learn that we missed out on a Nasty C and Burna Boy collaboration which the rapper blames on “label shit”, during a recent conversation on Cuppy’s Africa Now station on Apple Music.
+To Nasty C’s credit, the project’s features are a good match and they also underscore the envious extravagance and glitz of his new lifestyle.
+Each year, his collaborations grow more ambitious and though we get exciting features with YSL’s Lil Keed and Dreamville’s Ari Lennox, this writer can’t help but feel gutted to learn that we missed out on a Nasty C and Burna Boy collaboration which the rapper blames on “label shit”, according to a recent conversation on Cuppy’s Africa Now show on Apple Music.
 Burna Boy who has just released his third major-label album ‘Twice As Tall’ would have been a monumental inclusion to an already great body of work, but it’s hard to imagine it existing in a world as dystopian as the one we’re currently in now.
-Maybe that’s why label decisions have led to its postponement, waiting out a time when the world is in a better position to assemble and party, regardless, a co-sign from the African Giant would be a new badge on Nasty C’s heavyweight belt while mutually benefiting Burna Boy who is yet to collaborate with any of the new-gen artists carving out their own niche in the music industry apart from Buju.
+Maybe that’s why label decisions have led to its postponement, waiting out a time when the world is in a better position to assemble and party, regardless, a co-sign from the African Giant would be a new badge on Nasty C’s heavyweight belt plunging him further into baby goat status while mutually benefiting Burna Boy who is yet to collaborate with any of the new-gen artists carving out their own niche in the music industry.

-With ‘ZMWSP’ he sets the record straight–he’s a rapper rapper.
-Though he’s a long way from his debut on the scene in 2013, he seems to be handling it all in great strides, and he very well could be on the cusp of an explosion into superstardom.
-The project is, as the name suggests, teeming with the unfettered power from the boy from Durban with big dreams, and by our calculations, there’s more than just some power in him.
+‘ZMWSP’ sets the record straight–Nasty C is a rapper rapper.
+He’s a long way from his debut on the scene in 2013 and he’s handling it all in great strides, wealth and fame can make monsters out of the best of us but it’s only made him go harder, and he very well could be on the cusp of an explosion into superstardom.
+The project is, as the name suggests, teeming with the unfettered power from the boy from Durban with big dreams and we dare say, he has more than just some power in him.